Skip to content

 • Estimated cost and estimated time (optional) — for budgeting and planning

 You can add multiple task items to a single schedule.
-For example, a check-out schedule might create both a “Cleaning” task and a “Linen replacement” task.
+For example, a check-out schedule might create both a “Cleaning” task and a “Linen replacement” task — each with its own assignment method.

 5. Set the property scope